The Moleman of Belmont Avenue: Synopsis

 The film opens with Marion (Mike Bradecich) unsuccessfully trying to persuade some tenants to remain in his run-down apartment building.
 The tenants' complaints stem from several issues, including the building's heat and power getting shut off and Marion stealing power from a nearby church.
 During this time Marion's brother Jarmon (John LaFlamboy) returns home from his latest get rich quick scheme, which has failed like all of his other attempts.
 The two brothers are bombarded by complaints from their tenants, mainly centering on the building's rundown state and the disappearance of everyone's pets.

 The brothers discover that the pets have been taken by a "moleman" (Justin DiGiacomo) that has been eating the pets one by one.
 They launch a series of attempts to deter the moleman but ultimately end up failing to stop the creature from eating all of the building's pets.
 During this time they also end up making enemies of two local police officers.
 With the pet population depleted, Marion and Jarmon were hoping that the moleman would move on but soon find that it has begun to attack the building's occupants.
 They manage to initially stop the moleman from taking the elderly Mrs. Habershackle (Mary Seibel) but it returns to her apartment later and succeeds in taking her.
 Marion comes up with the idea of choosing specific occupants to feed to the creature to save the others, particularly the beautiful bartender that operates the bar beneath the building.
 This horrifies Jarmon and he tries to stop Marion, resulting in the moleman charging at them.
-They're saved at the last minute by Danny (David Pasquesi), a hermit living in one of the apartments and Marion's first choice to feed to the moleman.
+They're saved at the last minute by Dave (David Pasquesi), a hermit living in one of the apartments and Marion's first choice to feed to the moleman.